 Arequipa is the capital and largest city of the Arequipa Region and the seat of the Constitutional Court of Peru.
 It is Peru's second most populous city with 861,145 inhabitants, as well as its third most populous metropolitan areaaccording to the National Institute of Statistics and Informatics (INEI)

+Arequipa is located at a height of 2325 m.
 Arequipa is the second most industrialized and commercialized city in Peru.
 Its industrial activity includes manufactured goods and camelid wool products for export.
 The city has close trade ties with Chile, Bolivia and Brazil.

 The city was founded on August 15, 1540 by Garcí Manuel de Carbajal as "Villa Hermosa de Nuestra Señora de la Asunción".
 During the Colonial period, Arequipa became highly important for its economic prosperity and for its loyalty to the Spanish Crown.